eudaimyst/turn-based-pattern-toy-models/docs/OVERVIEW.md

 This repository presents a set of **interactive toy models** that visualize structural patterns which can appear in turn-based interactions — including stability, drift, saturation, noise sensitivity, vector influences, and nonlinear responses.

 Each model is a **purely mathematical construct**, implemented as a small, self-contained recurrence or geometric rule.
-They are intended as **conceptual lenses** for exploring how simple update mechanisms shape external patterns over time.
+They are intended as **conceptual lenses** for exploring how simple update rules(algorithms) shape external patterns over time.

 These models: